Magnet programs & CTE pathways

 Career Pathways are sub-groupings of occupations within a Career Cluster used as an organizing tool for curriculum design and instruction.
 Occupations are grouped into Pathways based on the set of common knowledge and skills required for career success.
 Each of the Career Clusters listed above have Career Pathway options.

-How can my child access a CTE Pathway?
+How can my child access a CTE Pathway that is not at their zoned school?

 Students must enter the DPS Magnet & CTE Pathway lottery for potential placement in a program.
 Students residing in the school attendance zone have priority seating in the program.
 The DPS Magnet and CTE lottery is open in January of each year for the following school year.